How to Calculate Combustion Air

 Combustion Air will be Required

-If you want to use round duct this chart will give you square inches of round duct.
+If you want to use a round duct, this chart will give you square inches of round duct.

 Let's look at an actual job site I was on and how it was calculated.